Lawmakers in Olympia seek new campaign-disclosure and ethics rules

 Senate Bill 5108 would bar political-action committees from getting 70 percent or more of their contributions from another single political committee, or a combination of political committees.

-That proposal is aimed at limiting the use of “nesting doll” practices — where money is shuttled from one generic political committee to another, and then to another — that are becoming a source of hard-to-track “gray money” in election campaigns.
+That proposal aims to limit “nesting doll” practices — where money is shuttled from one generic political committee to another, then to another — that are becoming a source of hard-to-track “gray money” in election campaigns.

 Most Read Stories